MobilityData/gbfs/README.md

 4. Submit a final request-for-comments on the proposed change to the issue discussion.
 If no outstanding issues are identified after one week’s time, and there is general agreement that the proposed change is worthwhile and follows the GBFS guiding principles outlined below, the proposal will be officially adopted.

 ## Specification Versioning
 To enable the evolution of GBFS, including changes that would otherwise break backwards-compatibility with consuming applications, GBFS documentation is versioned.
-A git tag in the form of `X.Y` establishes semantic versions.
+Semantic versions are established by a git tag in the form of `vX.Y` where `X.Y` is the version name.
 Multiple changes (commits) may be batched into a single new release.

 A whole integer increase is used for breaking changes (MAJOR changes).
 A decimal increase is used for non-breaking changes (MINOR changes or patches).